 Students and parents can look online at college admission webpages for more information, call college admissions offices and look at Transfer Equivalency Charts for more information.

-See the handouts below for the steps to enroll in dual credit courses, testing information to enroll in dual credit courses and for a list of the dual credit courses offered at Dawson High School for the 2022-2023 school year.
+See link below for steps to enroll in dual credit courses, testing information to enroll in dual credit courses and for a list of the dual credit courses offered at Dawson High School.